LappleApple/awesome-leading-and-managing/Decision-Making.md

 - [A Framework for Making Smarter Decisions and Fewer Errors](https://fs.blog/smart-decisions/) - by Farnham.
 Takeaway: Suggests using inversion, second-order thinking, and other concepts, and includes a list of articles for improved decision-making.

+- [How I Think About Solving Problems](https://humanwhocodes.com/blog/2020/02/how-i-think-about-solving-problems/) - by Nicholas C. Zakas.
+Takeaway: "Each question is designed to reveal something about the problem that allows you to go to the next step, or if you’re lucky, just avoid the problem altogether."
+Zakas provides his five questions as well as subtle explanations and context for each.

 - [How to De-Risk a Startup](https://codingvc.com/how-to-de-risk-a-startup/)— by Leo Polovets.
 Takeaway: lists common risks and heuristics for risk mitigation and decision-making.
 States that showing is better than telling; external validation is better than personal opinion, and more data is better.
 Identifies types of risk, from product quality and recruiting to product/market fit.

 - [How to Make One of the Most Difficult Decisions as a Manager](https://medium.com/@lnetanel/how-to-make-one-of-the-most-difficult-decisions-as-a-manager-6b1a1f0d1d6a) — by Netanel Lev.
 Takeaway: Understand that leaving your job as a manager is a process with emotions involved.
 Find a mentor to guide you through the situation, have an exit plan, don’t blame other people or be blindly loyal, and trust your instincts.